Geoffrey Beck (cricketer): British-German relations

-He was co-founder of the Adam von Trott Memorial Appeal Project in honour of the participant, a former student at Oxford, in the plot to assassinate Hitler in 1944.
+Beck was co-founder of the Adam von Trott Memorial Appeal Project in honour of the participant, a former student at Oxford, in the plot to assassinate Hitler in 1944.
 The appeal provides scholarships to German students to study at Mansfield College.
 In 2014 the German government awarded Beck the Cross of the Order of Merit for his work for British-German relations.

 Retirement and death

-Beck lived in retirement in East Sussex and died in March 2019 at the age of 100.
+Beck lived in retirement in East Sussex, and died in March 2019 at the age of 100.
 His wife died in 2000; they had four children.